 There are 3 main designs of telescope:

 When most people think of telescopes as long tubes, where you look through one end and point the other in the direction you want to view (think pirates, djarrrr)

-This is a refractor, the same type of thelopes those same pirates used.
+This is a refractor, the same type of telescopes those pirates used.
 It uses lenses to magnify the image, bringing it to focus at the eyepiece.

 Refractors tend to be smaller in aperture and more expensive, and are best used for looking at the Moon and Planets.